Saturday, December 27, 2008

 One of the great breakthroughs this week was moving away from the Mock Logic Web Service to the "real" Logic Web Service.
 The main problem was the data I had from the sample data set had some concepts that were missing names (more details in the bug here).
 There is also another problem where the dynamic cohorts don't have an identifiable name so I've removed these types of cohorts from the Logic Web Service for now and just the static cohorts are available.
 Anyways, it's great to be using the ODA and getting back real lists of tokens and actual data instead of the hard coded values I was working with.

-As far as coding this week, I added support on both the Logic Web Service and BIRT ODA side to add four columns to every token that is chosen:
+As far as coding this week, I added support on both the Logic Web Service and BIRT ODA side to add four columns to every token that is chosen:- Observation Time

 I also fixed a nasty bug where the underlying class that holds the information regarding the token, filter, etc. would never be flushed.
 This problem isn't noticeable unless you create a brand new data set and notice that all your selections from the previous data set are selected.
 I added cleanup() methods to all the data set pages that destroy the shared InformationHolder and added logic to reload the InformationHolder when saving the page.